 Learner progression along a continuum of learning from ages 3 to 16 is central to Curriculum for Wales.
 Assessment plays a fundamental role in enabling each individual learner to make progress at an appropriate pace, ensuring they are supported and challenged accordingly.

-- ensuring a shared understanding of progression
+- developing a shared understanding of progression

 - transition along the 3 to 16 continuum

-- communicating and engaging with parents/carers.
+- communicating and engaging with parents and carers

 How to use this guidance

 Assessment is a fundamental part of Curriculum for Wales and is integral to the process of learning.
 Where reference is made within this guidance to curriculum, learning and teaching or planning for learning, assessment is implicit.